For Instructors

 - Point students to the Getting Started guide for installation

-- Assign the Hello, Roofline tutorial as a warmup
+- Assign the Hello World tutorial as a warmup

-- Use the Resolver Guide to select solvers for your course topics
+- Browse the Solver Guide to select solvers for your course topics

-- Browse the MLSys Zoo for available hardware and model specifications
+- Use the MLSys Zoo for available hardware, model, and infrastructure specifications